aafanasyev/Pre-W7-Post-W10-upgrade/README.md

 - A version of SCCM client.

 # Post-upgrade script
-It used on Windows 10 to provide some actions.
+It used on Windows 10 to provide following actions:
 - Remove Windows 10 Built-In application as they defined in Excel or CSV file.
 - Excel might be not installed on a machine.
 Excel file needs to be converted into CSV manually.
 - Check if machine assigned to a specific AD collection.